Just Be Free: Lawsuit and release

-After discovery that Allecca and Brown would be releasing the album, Aguilera started developments to sue the pair in an effort to stop the release.
+After discovering that Allecca and Brown would be releasing the album, Aguilera began developments to sue the pair in an effort to stop the release.
 Aguilera filed a suit against Warlock Records and the affiliates Platinum Recordings and JFB Music for "improper use of her name and license on the upcoming album Just Be Free".
 Carla Christofferson, her lawyer at the time, explained that "We're trying to stop them from releasing these early recordings which is not the quality she is associated with right now."
 However, Warlock Records president Adam Levy felt that despite Aguilera disliking the material, he found it to be a look into her life at the time of recording.
 He stated "It's a great look at what she was doing, We're pleased [to be putting the record out].
 I'm more pleased for the album's producers who wanted to get it out.
 I hope the fans can appreciate it."
 Christofferson responded by alleging that Warlock Records tried to "boot strap" on Aguilera's success.
 In response to the lawsuit, Warlock Records filed their own lawsuit in an attempt to ensure the release of the record.
 During the proceedings, Aguilera agreed to let Warlock Records release Just Be Free after reaching a settlement with the company and its affiliates.
 She allowed the release under the condition that the label would have to include a letter written by Aguilera in each album released.

-Since November 13, 2015, the album is available to stream on Spotify and Deezer.
+Levy said of the settlement: "Christina knows that these guys did work on this record and it was recorded and they do have rights to it - and we were sensitive to the fact that she should be able to control her name and likeness," while Christofferson said: They were going to put it out one way or another and this way Christina got to make a statement on the album, and she's happy about that".
+Aguilera chose the photograph that was used on the album's cover, which depicts her at the age the album was recorded.

+Single

+BAM Records released the album's title track as a single in 1997; the singer was credited simply as Christina.
+In his Billboard review, critic Larry Flick describes it as a promising effort from a young dance-pop artist.
+He noted that she sings the track with strong, throaty authority and compares the music’s style to a Paula Abdul hit.
+Flick also highlights the appeal of the Spanish-language version and concludes by expressing curiosity about what Christina will achieve as she gains more time and experience.
+In 1998, TMO Records released the song in a 7-track maxi-single.
+German label Biba Records Ltd. released the single in 2000, the first time she was credit as 'Christina Aguilera'.
+Later, in 2001, Platinum Recording Group released a promo-only single to promote the album's release.